DanielMartensson/AM68-Computer/README.md

 # Operating system to the board

-Here is `STM64-OS` system for the board.
+Here is `AM68-OS` system for the board.

-https://github.com/danielmartensson/STM64-OS (Project not created yet at Github)
+https://github.com/danielmartensson/AM68-OS (Project not created yet at Github)

 # URL to the board

 Schematics and 3D model, made in Altium CircuitMaker.

-https://workspace.circuitmaker.com/Projects/Details/DanielMrtensson/STM64-Computer (Project not created yet at CircuitMaker.com)
+https://workspace.circuitmaker.com/Projects/Details/DanielMrtensson/AM6-Computer (Project not created yet at CircuitMaker.com)

 # Status

-* 2025-06-02: Initializing the project
+* 2025-06-21: Initializing the project

 # Features

-* Processor: STM32MP25XXAK
+* Processor: AM69A98ATGGHAALYR
-* CubeIDE: STM32MP257FAK
-* Stack layers: 4
+* Stack layers: <UPDATE>
-* ARM Cortex A35 64-bit Dual Core at 1.5 GHz
+* ARM Cortex A72 64-bit Octal Core at 2.0 GHz
-* 1 x 32-bit 4 GB LPDDR4 RAM memory at 1.2 GHz
+* 4 x 32-bit 4 GB LPDDR4 RAM memory at 2.1 GHz
-* 1 x HDMI
+* 1 x Display Port
 * 2 x CAN channels
 * 4 x USB A
 <<<<<<< HEAD